 You must be 18 or over, 20 or over for some loans, and have a UK personal bank account, you will also need a Guarantor who will undertake to repay the loan if you don't; for whatever reason.
 All LendFair loans require a guarantor.
 A guarantor will be somebody that knows you and trusts you, such as a friend or relative.

-In all cases your guarantor can be either a homeowner or tenant (for at least 1 year, but 5 years for our best loans) but must be under the age of 75, or 73 for our best loans, at the date of signing; there are no exceptions.
+In the case of our Advantage A29 Loan your guarantor must be a homeowner (for at least 5 years) and must be under the age of 73 at the date of signing; there are no exceptions.
+For our Standard S47 loan your guarantor can be a Tenant (on a formal tenancy agreement) or Homeowner and must be under the age of 75 at the date of signing.
 Select your guarantor and get their agreement BEFORE starting your loan application, as we will contact them during the approval process.
 What if you are being asked to be a guarantor?

 Simply as much as you can comfortably afford to repay, but we advise that you only borrow the amount you need.